MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python condatests.py -i py

-Run the tests with all conda environment_\s and exclude those that contain "py26" and "py33" in the environment_ name
+Run the tests with all conda environment_\s but exclude those that contain *py26* and *py33* in the environment_ name

 .. code-block:: console